manigandancodes/100-days-of-code/log.md

 **Today's Progress**: Started learning asynchronous Javascript.

 **What did I do?😃:**
 Today I learned Asynchronous Javascript, continued working on my portfolio UI.
 Found out that I'm not good at making UIs, oh boy!
 I have to improve my designing skills.
-Happy Coding! #CodeNewbie
+Happy Coding!

+### Day 37: December 10, 2019
+**Today's Progress**: Practicing Javscript.

+**What did I do?😃:**
+OMG, it's been a long day, I was coding non-stop for 8 hours and I kept refactoring and fixing my old code it was amusing but still, I'm not good at designing website layouts 😅 , I guess I need to keep practicing.
+Happy Coding!